19hours/sg-statutes/Acts/Securities and Futures Act.md

 (e) all other moneys payable out of the fund in accordance with this Act.

+[2/2009 wef 29/07/2009]

 [SIA, s.
 78; FTA, s.
 49D]

 ### Accounts of fund

-180\.—(1) A securities exchange or futures exchange shall establish and keep proper accounts of its fidelity fund and shall, within 5 months from the last day of each financial year of that exchange, cause a balance-sheet in respect of such accounts to be made out as at the last day of that financial year.
+180\.—(1) An approved exchange shall establish and keep proper accounts of its fidelity fund and shall, within 5 months from the last day of each financial year of that exchange, cause a balance-sheet in respect of such accounts to be made out as at the last day of that financial year.

+[2/2009 wef 29/07/2009]

-(2) The securities exchange or futures exchange shall appoint an auditor to audit the accounts of the fidelity fund.
+(2) The approved exchange shall appoint an auditor to audit the accounts of the fidelity fund.

+[2/2009 wef 29/07/2009]

-(3) The auditor appointed by the securities exchange or futures exchange shall —
+(3) The auditor appointed by the approved exchange shall —

 (a) regularly and fully audit the accounts of the fidelity fund; and

 (b) audit each balance-sheet and cause it to be laid before the exchange not later than 3 months after the balance-sheet was made out.

+[2/2009 wef 29/07/2009]

 [SIA, s.
 79; FTA, s.
 49E]

 ### Fidelity fund to consist of amount of $20 million, etc.

 181\.
-The fidelity fund of a securities exchange or futures exchange shall consist of an amount of not less than —
+The fidelity fund of an approved exchange shall consist of an amount of not less than —

 (a) $20 million; or